What Is a Minimum Viable Product (MVP)?

 • Building too much or too little.
 Over-index on a product without legs, and you’ll have squandered precious resources.
 But fail to provide enough value with your MVP, and you’ll get little from it in terms of validation.

 • Scaling too little or too quickly.
-If you’re in an emerging category, dragging your feet can cause you to miss out on potential first-mover advantages, such as a larger slice of market share and enviable margins.
+If you’re in an emerging category, dragging your feet can cause you to miss out on potential , such as a larger slice of market share and enviable margins.
 But scaling too fast on a product could cause you to cut corners or alienate your most loyal fans.

 Moving from MVP to scale